kstrm/Starting-out-with-python/README.md

 ## Scientific python

-Using Python with packages such as Numpy, Scipy, Pandas, and Matplotlib is a powerful and easy way to perform scientific calculations and data analysis.
-And, coupling scientific python with Jupyter notebooks makes for a fantastic way to both (1) perform calculation and (2) communicate your results and methods in an effective format.
-The merging of computations and communication with the the python + Jupyter notebook paring makes the combo and excellent choice for research, homework, and playing around with numbers and functions.
-The purpose of this repo is to help get students up and running with the basics of using python and Jupyter notebooks.
+Using Python with packages such as Numpy, Scipy, Pandas, Matplotlib, etc. (i.e., Scientific Python) is a powerful and easy way to perform scientific calculations and data analysis.
+And, coupling scientific Python with Jupyter notebooks makes for a fantastic way to both (1) perform calculation and (2) communicate your results and methods in an effective format.
+The merging of computations and communication with the the Python + Jupyter notebook paring makes the combo and excellent choice for research, homework, and playing around with numbers and functions.
+The purpose of this repository is to help get students up and running with the basics of using Python and Jupyter notebooks for science calculations.

 ## The examples